AnujJain1011/namasteDev-react/README.md

 - passing props to a functional component is just like passing arguements to a js function.
 - many times the props are destructed on the fly using array de-structuring. const { resName } = resData?.info;

+# Two types of imports and exports

+- default exports : export default name;
+- import name from "path";
+- used for exporting single thing

+- Named exports : export const CDN_URL;
+- import {CDN_URL} from "path";
+- Used when we want to export multiple things

+# Hooks

+- These are the normal javascript utility functions.

+- One is the useState() , which provides us the SuperPowerful state variable these state variables tracks our component and maintains the state of the component

+- it is imported from react ,as a Named import
+- const arr = useState(resList) // this returns an array
+  const [listOfRestaurants , setListOfRestaurants] = arr; // array de-structuring
+- Whenever my state varible updates , the setListOfRestaurants triggers the reconciliation cycle and update the virtual dom by calculating the diff(changes in the object nodes) using diff Algorithm ,then react will re-render my component

+- It's very smart it never renders the complete thing again and again and only renders the new changes in the UI.

+- Basically it keeps our UI and Data layer in sync with each other.